This is a sponsored post. Scroll to the bottom of the page for full details.

 I’ve been driving on these tyres for a couple of months now, and I’ve not got complacent, they are still impressing me every time I get in the car and head off across the Fens – along mud covered roads and beside long deep ditches, with that feeling of nostalgic freedom that only an old car and a cassette player can provide.
 I absolutely love this car!

 This is a sponsored post.
 I was a guest of Bridgestone at Donnington Park last year and they gave me a set of Bridgestone Weather Control A005 tyres so that I could try them out and write about them, if I chose to.
+This post contains affiliate links.
 As always, my opinions are my own.
 I take this super seriously and would never compromise your safety for my gain.